RJZheng1/Final-Project/README.md

 		ladder is generated ( with no function ) player and monster spawn all moved into map generation monsters can be seen
+	1/8/15:
+		resized map so that space for text is made started the text display
+		created attack
+		made move and movehelper return a String for text display

 To-Do List:
 Add Monster AI.
 Also, they should drop loot on death.